cisco-ie/cisco-gnmi-python/README.md

 Since `v1.0.0` a builder pattern is available with `ClientBuilder`. `ClientBuilder` provides several `set_*` methods which define the intended `Client` connectivity and a `construct` method to construct and return the desired `Client`.
 There are several major methods involved here:

 ```
+    set_target(...)
+        Specifies the network element to build a client for.
     set_os(...)
         Specifies which OS wrapper to deliver.
     set_secure(...)